redding/dassets/README.md

     paths.select{ |p| ... }
   end

-  # tell Dassets where to write output files to
+  # (optional) tell Dassets where to write digested asset files
+  # if none given, Dassets will not write any digested output
-  # it works best to *not* output to your public dir if using fingerprinting
+  # use this to "cache" digested assets to the public dir (for example)
-  c.output_path '/lib/assets_output' # default: '{source_path}/public'
+  c.output_path 'public' # default: `nil`

 end
 ```